pizzaolive/ant_upload_checker/README.md

 Some examples:
 * Non-english films that might differ in spelling between ANT and the film path
 * Films with ellipsis - currently guessit automatically removes these e.g. Tick Tick...
 BOOM! -> Tick Tick Boom!
+* Films containing & vs 'and' on ANT - this is in the pipeline to be fixed

 The script outputs a csv file containing a list of films it's found, with the link to the ANT torrent if it already exists, or "NOT FOUND" if not.